Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 Also included are the variables specified by the [`--define`](USAGE.md#user-content-command-options) command option and the [`rbxmk.configure`](#user-content-configure-function) function.
 These variables cannot be modified by the preprocessor.
+Note that variables defined with the command option take precedence over variables defined by `configure`.

 For example, the `condition` variable can be defined via the shell: